pagerinc/jackrabbit/README.md

 ## More Examples

-For now, the best usage help is can be found in [examples](https://github.com/pagerinc/jackrabbit/tree/master/examples), which map 1-to-1 with the official RabbitMQ tutorials.
+For now, the best usage help is can be found in [examples](https://github.com/akamaozu/tibbarkcaj/tree/master/examples), which map 1-to-1 with the official RabbitMQ tutorials.

 ## Installation

 ```
-npm install --save @pager/jackrabbit
+npm install --save tibbarkcaj
 ```

 ## Tests